abdu11ah-chaudry/24k-0513/README.md

 # 24k-0513
 ## Introduction:
 *My name is Muhammad Abdullah Chaudhry.
 I have completed my HSC from Adamjee Government Science College.
-Currenty I am studying in FAST NUCES Karachi, in the displine of Bachelors in Computer Science (BSCS).
+Currenty I am studying at FAST NUCES Karachi, in the displine of Bachelors in Computer Science (BSCS).
 ## Repository:
 *This repository is all about my PF(Programming Fundamental) assignment, which includes basic concepts of Algorithm, Flowchart and Pseudocode emphasizing logic building.
 ## Extra Curricular: